Beauty and the Beast: Chapter 6: Beauty Meets the Prince

+Chapter 7: The Beast's Story

-The Prince informs Beauty that his father died before he was born, and his mother had to fight an enemy to defend the kingdom.
-The Queen left the Prince in the care of his Evil Fairy Godmother, who tried to seduce him when he became an adult and helped his mother win the war.
+The Prince tells Beauty the story of his life and how he became a Beast.
+The Prince explains that his father died before the Prince was born, and his mother had to fight an enemy to defend the kingdom.
+The Queen left the Prince in the care of his evil fairy godmother, who tried to seduce him when he turned fifteen and helped his mother win the war.

-When the war ended, the Evil Fairy accompanied the Queen and the Prince back to the castle and asked him to marry her.
-But the Prince refused.
-The Evil Fairy, in a rage, transformed him into an ugly Beast in front of his shocked mother.
-Before leaving mother and son, the Evil Fairy warned them that only a maiden's act of true love could break the spell and that if anyone else beside the Queen knew about it, the Prince would be a Beast forever.
+When the war ended, the evil fairy godmother accompanied the Queen and the Prince back to the palace and asked him to marry her.
+But the Prince refused and the Queen considered her too old.
+The evil fairy godmother, in a rage, transformed the Prince into an ugly beast in front of his shocked mother.
+Before leaving mother and son, the evil fairy godmother warned them that only a maiden's act of true love could break the spell and that if anyone else beside the Queen knew about it, the Prince would be a Beast forever.

-After the Prince's godmother left, the Good Fairy arrived to help him by turning the castle's servants to stone to prevent them from revealing the curse to outsiders, and promising to protect his mother from the Evil Fairy.
-The Good Fairy also summoned her genie servants to keep the Prince company while he waited for Beauty's arrival.
+After the Prince's evil fairy godmother left, the good fairy arrived to help him by turning the palace's servants to stone to prevent them from revealing the curse to outsiders, and promising to protect his mother from the evil fairy.
+The good fairy also summoned her genie servants to keep the Prince company while he waited for Beauty's arrival.

-At the end of his story, the Prince revealed to Beauty that the animals in the castle were those same servants, and that the Good Fairy had caused her to see the Prince's true self in dreams.
+At the end of his story, the Prince reveals to Beauty that her animal friends are the genie servants, and that the good fairy had arranged for her to see the Prince's true self in dreams.